Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker

 Thus, we can obtain the following expression as

 with

 Now, we must perform the integral of Eq.~(\ref{eq:dgsgjjgmng}).
-As already pointed out, the high-order (adiabatic) expressions as $\left<{ \delta \phi }^{ 2 } \right>^{(2)}$ are UV finite and therefore there is no need to renormalize the high-order vacuum field fluctuations.
-The corresponding integrals converge to the finite values as the following
+As already pointed out, the high-order adiabatic expressions like $\left<{ \delta \phi }^{ 2 } \right>^{(2)}$ are UV finite and therefore there is no need to renormalize the high-order vacuum field fluctuations.
+The corresponding integrals converge to the finite values by